 If someone has stopped talking to you, it could mean many things: they might be busy, overwhelmed, depressed, angry at you, or disinterested in continuing a relationship for another reason.
 When we don’t get an explanation, it’s up to us to try to figure out what happened.

-Here are some questions that you can ask yourself to understand what’s going on:
+Here are some questions that you can ask yourself to understand why someone stopped talking to you:

 Some people want to be by themselves when they’re going through a hard time.
 It could be that they aren’t comfortable asking for help or are simply feeling overwhelmed.
 Depression can make people think that they shouldn’t reach out, out of fear of being a burden.
 They might think that no one can understand.